 May 5th.
 1st Battle of Dragoon Springs

 Confederate soldiers are ambushed by 100 Apache warriors led by Cochise near present-day town of Dragoon, AZ.
-The Apaches kill four soldiers and confiscate a large number of cattle and horses.
+The Apaches kill one soldier, a sergeant, and a Mexican stock herder, and confiscate a large number of cattle and horses.

 May 9th.
 2nd Battle of Dragoon Springs

 Confederate soldiers take back their herd of cattle and horses, and kill five Apaches.
-The Confederate soldiers that had been killed 4 days earlier are buried near the Dragoon Springs stage station.The ruins and grave sites are still there near the town of Dragoon, AZ.
+The Confederate sergeant that had been killed 4 days earlier is buried at the Dragoon Springs stage station.The ruins and grave sites are still there at the ruins of the Butterfield Stage Station 3 miles from the town of Dragoon, AZ.

 Battle of Apache Pass